 Getting into the restaurant business is risky — 80 percent of restaurants that open fail the first year, a fact Pate was well aware of when he left behind a full-time business consulting career in Atlanta to open the restaurant.

 “It was difficult to leave my career in consulting to take a chance on this dream.
 I don’t know if I would have had the confidence to take this leap if it were not for the support of my family and friends,” Pate says.
-He credits the
+He credits the Coca-Cola Scholars Foundation and his fellow scholars with being a pivotal part of that support.

 For Pate, Tava is a continuation of his passion for building, growing, and strengthening communities.
 As a student at Duke University, Pate helped to build community centers and microfinance programs in Kenya and in Ecuador.
 “I’ve always been amazed with the power of a community — it truly is greater than the sum of the parts,” Pate says.